skijit/notes/programming/aws/developer-cert-notes.md

   - Let instances connect to the internet, but prevent the internet from initiating those connections
   - Instances in a private subnet can connect to the internet (e.g. for patches) but they need to access this through a NAT gateway
     - That NAT Gateway needs to be hosted in a public subnet
+  - A public subnet is just one which has a route table entry that goes directly to the internet gateway (which is the default)
+  - A private subnet will only have a route to get to the public subnet, and specifically to the NAT Gateway
 - Aside on the 0.0.0.0 address:
   - Called the 'wildcard address' or 'unspecified address'
   - If we're on a server, it means: